-Limited Liability Partnership
+Limited Liability Partnership (LLP)

 A limited liability partnership (LLP) is the most common legal form of a legal entity in Kazakhstan covering over 95% of all legal entities in the country.
 Registration formalities, corporate matters and transaction approval procedures applicable to LLP are much more straightforward than those applicable to JSC.
-If there is no need to protect the interests of foreign minority shareholders in their relations with local majority shareholders or to have strict control over the management's actions or, where necessary, to sell an interest/shareholding in your company, we recommend registering your legal entity in the form of LLP.